 Content curation is a huge part of strong content marketing and social media marketing strategies – for a variety of reasons.
 And in this blog post, I’ll show you why exactly content curation is useful for your business and provide you with the tools needed to get you started.

-Here’s why content curation should be an integral part of your content marketing strategy:
+Here’s why content curation is useful and should be an integral part of your content marketing strategy:

 - Become a thought leader (and give people what they want/need): audiences are constantly looking for new content to read, see, hear, and so on.
 Sometimes, deliberately, other times, just browsing and seeing what pops up.
 One of the ways to stand out and be there with the right content, at the right time, is to curate quality content and share it with your audience, whether it be on social media, on your website or blog, or via email.
 This is one of the things that has helped me too in increasing my popularity and visibility on social platforms: sharing great content.
 Not just my own, but others’ as well.